-(i) Foreign Currency Translation:

-The functional currency of the Group is the U.S. dollar which is also the presentation currency of the Group because the Group's vessels operate in international shipping markets, where the U.S. dollar is the currency used for transactions.
+(i) Foreign Currency Translation: The functional currency of the Group is the U.S. dollar which is also the presentation currency of the Group because the Group's vessels operate in international shipping markets, where the U.S. dollar is the currency used for transactions.
 Transactions involving other currencies during the year are converted into U.S. dollars using the exchange rates in effect at the time of the transactions.
 At the reporting dates, monetary assets and liabilities, which are denominated in currencies other than the U.S. dollar, are translated into the functional currency using the year end exchange rate.
 Gains or losses resulting from foreign currency transactions are included in foreign currency gain or loss in the consolidated statement of comprehensive income.

-(j) Cash and Cash Equivalents:

-The Group considers highly liquid investments such as time deposits and certificates of deposit with an original maturity of three months or less to be cash equivalents included in the consolidated statement of financial position.
+(j) Cash and Cash Equivalents: The Group considers highly liquid investments such as time deposits and certificates of deposit with an original maturity of three months or less to be cash equivalents included in the consolidated statement of financial position.

-(k) Restricted Cash:

-Certain of the Group's loan agreements may require the Group to deposit funds into a loan retention account in the borrower's name.
+(k) Restricted Cash: Certain of the Group's loan agreements may require the Group to deposit funds into a loan retention account in the borrower's name.
 The amount is not freely available to the Group, and it is used solely for repaying interest and principal on the loan.
-Restricted cash in the consolidated statement of financial position amounts to U.S.\$2,642 (Note 15) as at 31 December 2013 (U.S.\$6,014 as at 31 December 2012) and relates to cash restricted in use by the financing bank subject to fulfilment of certain financial covenant terms as provided by the agreements of loans b, c, f, g and h.
+Restricted cash in the consolidated statement of financial position amounts to U.S.\$500 (related to the agreements of loans c and d, Note 15) as at 31 December 2014 (U.S.\$2,642 as at 31 December 2013, amount U.S.\$142 is related to the agreements of loans c, f and g and relates to cash restricted in use by the financing bank subject to fulfilment of certain financial covenant terms as provided by the agreements of loans c, d, e, f and g (Note 15).

-(I) Inventories:

-Inventories in the consolidated statement of financial position consist of bunkers and are stated at the lower of cost or net realisable value.
+(I) Inventories: Inventories in the consolidated statement of financial position consist of bunkers and are stated at the lower of cost or net realizable value.
 Cost is determined by the first-in first-out method.
 Any bunkers remaining on vessels which are laid up, are recognised as inventory.
-No inventory existed as at 31 December 2013 as none of the vessels was laid up.

-(m) Trade Receivables:

-The amount shown as trade receivables at each reporting date in the consolidated statement of financial position includes estimated recoveries from charterers for hire, freight and demurrage billings, net of the allowance for doubtful trade receivables.
-Subsequent to initial recognition, trade receivables are recognised and carried at the lower of their original invoiced value and recoverable amount.
+No inventory existed as at 31 December 2014 and 2013 as none of the vessels was laid up. (m) Trade Receivables: The amount shown as trade receivables at each reporting date in the consolidated statement of financial position includes estimated recoveries from charterers for hire, freight and demurrage billings, net of the allowance for doubtful trade receivables.
+Subsequent to initial recognition, trade receivables are measured at the lower of their original invoiced value and recoverable amount.
 The carrying amount of receivables is reduced through an allowance account.
 Impaired debts are derecognized when they are assessed as uncollectible.

-(n) Insurance Claims:

-The Group recognises insurance claim recoveries for insured losses incurred on damages to vessels as insurance claims and are shown in the consolidated statement of financial position.
+(n) Insurance Claims: The Group recognises insurance claim recoveries for insured losses incurred on damages to vessels as insurance claims and are shown in the consolidated statement of financial position.
 Insurance claim recoveries are recorded net of any deductible amounts, at the time the Group's vessels suffer insured damages.
 They include the recoveries from the insurance companies for the claims, provided the amounts are virtually certain to be received.
 Claims are submitted to the insurance company, which may increase or decrease the claim amount.
-Such adjustments are recorded in the year they become known and have not been material to the Group's financial position or results of operation in 2013 or 2012.
+Such adjustments are recorded in the year they become known.
+Insurance claims as included in the statement of financial position have a carrying amount of U.S.\$380 and U.S.\$253 as at 31 December 2014 and 31 December 2013 respectively.